koii-network/ezsandbox/Lesson 2/README.md

-# Lesson 2: Storage & Networking
+# Lesson 2: Networking & Storage

 This lesson covers how to allow nodes to interact with one another.

 ## Part I. Node to Node Communication

 So far, we've become familiar with deploying and debugging our own tasks on the Node application.
-Everything we've done so far has only really invovled a single node, with a task that was independent of other nodes.
+Everything we've until now has only really invovled a single node, with a task that was independent of other nodes.

 This may not always be the case however; having a way to collaborate with other nodes can be extremely useful for writing tasks used for mathematical computations, file sharing, or even instant messaging.